 Trevor Clarke is the Secretary of Working Bikes.
-He is a practicing attorney and often the only person in The Law Office of Trevor J. Clarke.
+He is a licensed attorney who serves as the Director of the Chicago Bar Foundation’s Justice Entrepreneurs Project, a legal incubator that helps attorneys provide affordable legal services to regular people.
 In addition to handling some of the organization’s legal issues, Trevor volunteers his non-professional mechanic skills, coordinates events, keeps the corporate records, and helps develop community programming.
 Trevor was introduced to Working Bikes during a stint interning in the Office of General Counsel at the MacArthur Foundation in 2011.
 He was an inaugural member of the Justice Entrepreneurs Project, a social justice focused law firm incubator, which helped him build a practice focused on helping nonprofits and small businesses for affordable prices.
 He spent some time as an attorney in residence at The Law Project helping strengthen community organizations, both for- and non- profit, by providing pro bono transactional legal services.
 Before becoming an attorney, Trevor held a slew of jobs.
 Some allowed him to play with fancy microscopes.
-One gave him a great excuse to bike commute in Japan.
+One gave him a chance to bike commute in Japan.

 Phil Kaplan is President of the Board and chair of the Staffing Committee.
 He worked for the U.S. Environmental Protection Agency for over 30 years, focusing on waste reduction.
 Phil has an MBA from the University of Illinois and serves as Vic-Chair of the City of Highland Park Plan Commission and as Chair of the Human Needs Committee at Congregation Solel in Highland Park.
 Phil first volunteered for Working Bikes in 2008 for a “shipping party” to Tanzania, which he had visited the previous year.
 He then began to work on events and bike repair, eventually becoming involved in all aspects of Working Bikes’ operations.
 Phil is particularly keen on increasing the quantity and quality of bikes donated over the upcoming years.
 When not volunteering his time at Working Bikes, he is an avid cross country skier and biker.
 Phil’s young adult sons Danny and Eli are both bike commuters.